• Regional Healthcare Workforce Development

 With a program designed and funded by the Health Resources & Services Administration (HRSA) of the U.S. Department of Health & Human Services, and with online curriculum designed by the Colorado AHEC program of the University of Colorado Anschutz Medical Campus, this is a great opportunity for local healthcare students enrolled in specific programs at Adams State University and Trinidad State Junior College.

 Click above to learn more or to apply.
-Watch the video about the AHEC Scholars program in the San Luis Valley, below.

 Clinical Rotations in the San Luis Valley